Cover image for McKinsey Solve Game: Complete Guide to Redrock Study and Sea Wolf (2026)

 Module 1: McKinsey Redrock Study (~35 minutes)

-Redrock Study presents you with a series of research scenarios.
+Redrock presents you with a series of research scenarios.
 Each scenario contains a mix of data: charts, tables, written findings, and methodology descriptions.
 For each scenario, you answer questions about the data: identify patterns, assess evidence quality, and evaluate whether conclusions are supported.

 Think of it as a scientific research evaluation exercise.
 You're not conducting the research.
 You're judging it.
 Typical question formats include: